GMOD/jbrowse-jupyter/CONTRIBUTING.md

 You can read more about working in
 [development mode here](https://packaging.python.org/en/latest/guides/distributing-packages-using-setuptools/#working-in-development-mode).

-6. For testing the package in another environment, you can pip install a specific branch with this command
+### Testing the package in other environments

+You can pip install a specific branch with this command

 ```
 $ pip install git+https://github.com/GMOD/jbrowse-jupyter.git@branch